To OpenSource or not to OpenSource, that is the question.

 What Does OpenSource Mean?

 First, a quick explanation of the difference between the two.
 An open-source system is a universal design aimed at a wide market of users.
-It is a system where a lot of third-party groups work on the software – meaning there is plenty of documentation available (although in multiple places), an ease of use and usually regular updates.
+It is a system where a lot of third-party groups work on the software.
+This means there is plenty of documentation available (although in multiple places), it’s easy to use, and usually has regular updates.
 Examples of open-source software and systems include WordPress, Audacity, Magento, Firefox, Joomla, Drupal and more.

 A closed-source, or custom-sourced software system, is one developed by a vendor for a client’s specific needs.
 Basically, the structure of the website is customized to the business – from a single (usually) vendor.